 Let's say you recently visited your doctor, and you're wondering how much that visit is going to cost.
-Then one day you get something in the mail that sort of looks like a bill – it even says "amount you owe" at the bottom.
+Then one day you get something in the mail or your email that sort of looks like a bill – it even says "amount you owe" at the bottom.
 But it's missing the usual tear-off portion and return envelope.
 Confused?
 You're not the only one.

 Most likely it's an Explanation of Benefits (EOB) from your health insurance plan.
 We get a lot of questions about EOBs from our members.
 Here's a little primer on why you got that EOB and what you're supposed to do when you get it.

-Should you pay it?
+Should you pay your EOB?

-What to look for on your EOB
+How to read your EOB

 What should you do with an EOB?